Bronchoscopy is a test to view the airways and diagnose lung disease. It may also be used during the treatment of some lung conditions.

 A bronchoscope is a device used to see the inside of the airways and lungs.
-Although it can be flexible or rigid, a flexible bronchoscope is almost always used.
-The flexible bronchoscope is a tube less than 1/2 inch wide and about 2 feet long.
-Rarely, a rigid bronchoscope is used.
+The scope can be flexible or rigid.
+A flexible scope is almost always used.
+It is a tube less than 1/2-inch wide and about 2 feet long.
+In rare cases, a rigid bronchoscope is used.

-- The doctor will spray a numbing drug (anesthetic) in your mouth and throat.
-If the bronchoscopy is done through the nose, numbing jelly will be placed on one nostril.
+- A numbing drug (anesthetic) will be sprayed in your mouth and throat.
+If bronchoscopy is done through the nose, numbing jelly will be placed in one nostril.

-- Inserting the bronchoscope will make you cough at first.
+- The scope is gently inserted.
+It will likely make you cough at first.
 The coughing will stop as the numbing drug begins to work.
-When the area feels thick, it is numb enough.

 - The doctor may send saline solution through the tube.
 This washes the lungs and allows the doctor to collect samples of lung cells, fluids, and other materials inside the air sacs.
 This part of the procedure is called a lavage.

-- Sometimes, tiny brushes, needles, or forceps may be passed through the bronchoscope and used to take very small tissue samples (biopsies) from your lungs.
+- Sometimes, tiny brushes, needles, or forceps may be passed through the bronchoscope to take very small tissue samples (biopsies) from your lungs.

-- The doctor can also place a stent in the airway or view the lungs with ultrasound during a bronchoscopy.
+- The doctor can also place a stent in the airway or view the lungs with ultrasound during the procedure.

 Preparation for the Test

-Many people want to rest the following day, so make arrangements for work, child care, or other obligations.
-Usually, the test is done as an outpatient procedure, and you will go home the same day.
+Usually, the test is done as an outpatient procedure and you will go home the same day.
 Some patients may need to stay overnight in the hospital.

-Local numbing medicine (anesthesia) is used to relax and numb your throat muscles.
-Until the anesthetic begins to work, you may feel fluid running down the back of your throat and have the need to cough or gag.
+Local numbing medicine (anesthetic) is used to relax and numb your throat muscles.
+Until the medicine begins to work, you may feel fluid running down the back of your throat.
+This may cause you to cough or gag.

 Once the medicine takes effect, you may feel pressure or mild tugging as the tube moves through the windpipe (trachea).
-Although many people feel like they might suffocate when the tube is in the throat, there is NO risk of this happening.
-The medicines given to relax you help with these symptoms and will help you forget most of the procedure.
+Although you may feel like you are not able to breathe when the tube is in your throat, there is no risk of this happening.
+The medicines given to relax you help with these symptoms and you will likely forget most of the procedure.

 When the anesthetic wears off, your throat may be scratchy for several days.
-After the test, the cough reflex will return in 1 - 2 hours.
+After the test, your ability to cough (cough reflex) will return in 1 to 2 hours.
 You will not be allowed to eat or drink until your cough reflex returns.

 Why is the Test Performed?